-- You would like to know how to use media equipment in the school. - You need help using the Oh-o!
-Meiji system. - You put money in an automatic certificate dispenser but nothing came out.

-In cases like these when you are having difficulty using an information service, be sure to contact your campus support desk.
+- How to use media equipment in the school. - You need assistance in using the Oh-o!
+Meiji system. - You put money in an automatic certificate issuing machine, but nothing came out.
+If you experience any problems when using an information service, be sure to contact your campus Support Desk.
 See VII-3 Other Offices for the support desk locations and office hours.

-3. Use of Email, Information Science and Media Classrooms, and Computer Laboratories
+3. Use of Email, Information Science and Media Classrooms, and PC Practice Rooms